Chief Executive Officer

 Phone: (910) 551-6809

-Perko serves as the Commission’s spokesperson, and has been quoted and interviewed by leading news media, including: USA Today, The New York Times, The Wall Street Journal, Bloomberg News, and numerous public radio stations.
-Perko also presents the Commission’s work and recommendations at universities and various meetings, including the NCAA’s Scholarly Colloquium, Sports Business Journal’s Intercollegiate Athletics Forum, and various athletic conference meetings.
+Perko serves as the Commission’s spokesperson, and has been quoted and interviewed by leading news media, including: ESPN, USA Today, The New York Times, The Wall Street Journal, Bloomberg News, and numerous public radio stations.
+She has been a keynote speaker and lecturer at a number of events, including the CoSIDA Convention, the University of Florida’s Alan C. & Elizabeth Martin Moore Lecture Series, and UNC’s Parr Center for Ethics/Public Policy Carolina Forum.
+She also presents the Commission’s work and recommendations at various meetings, including the Sports Business Journal’s Intercollegiate Athletics Forum and college athletic conference meetings.

-Perko’s community and civic involvement includes serving on the Child Advocacy Center Board of Directors and as a girls basketball coach.
-She has been involved in coaching youth sports for over 10 years.
-She has previously served as President of the Board of Directors for the Partnership for Children of Cumberland County, an organization that administered over $10 million in grants for early childhood development and education; and in leadership positions for other community organizations.
+Perko has been involved in numerous community and civic organizations, including coaching youth basketball teams and service as President of the Board of Directors for the Partnership for Children of Cumberland County, an organization that administered over $10 million in grants for early childhood development and education.